 - YTD and past 4-year weekly emergency department presentations for respiratory viruses

-- YTD and past 4-year weekly Flu notifications with seasonal threshold (defining epidemic levels of seasonal transmission)
+- YTD and past 4-year weekly Flu notifications with a seasonal threshold (defining epidemic levels of seasonal transmission)

 - Flu season weekly Flu notification that have been hospitalised by Flu type and subtype with 5-year mean number of hospitalised cases

-- Flu season weekly FLu cases per 1,000 hospital admissions with weekly 5-year mean number of cases per 1,000 admissions
+- Flu season weekly FLu cases per 1,000 hospital admissions with a weekly 5-year mean number of cases per 1,000 admissions

 - YTD and past 4-year weekly PathWest lab percentage Flu-positive tests